AI-OR/2023/index.md

 <h2 class="blackpar_title" id="Dates">Submissions</h2>

-- Length: Technical papers can be up to 7 pages double column or 14 pages single column, not including references and appendices.
-- Format: Submissions must be in PDF format, prepared using the [INFOR template](https://aaai.org/aaai-conference/).
 - Review Process: All papers will undergo a peer-review process.
 Selected papers will be presented in the poster session.
 - Publication: All accepted papers will be featured in a [special issue of INFOR](https://www.callforpapers.co.uk/ai4or) (Information Systems and Operational Research) -- Artificial Intelligence fOR Operations Research.
+- Length: Technical papers can be up to 7 pages double column or 14 pages single column, not including references and appendices.
+- Format: Please ensure that all submissions are in PDF format, follow the [INFOR guidelines](https://www.tandfonline.com/action/authorSubmission?show=instructions&journalCode=tinf20) when preparing your paper and make use of the [INFOR template](https://www.tandfonline.com/action/authorSubmission?show=instructions&journalCode=tinf20#Formatting_and_templates).
 - Submission Portal: Papers should be submitted via [INFOR portal](https://www.tandfonline.com/toc/tinf20/current).
   - Submission Instructions: The INFOR portal has a verification process to ensure submissions are from humans.
 To submit your paper:
     1. Visit the INFOR portal.